agentmorris/MegaDetector/megadetector.md

 <img src="images/anaconda-prompt-ct.jpg" style="margin-left:25px;">

-##### Install Mambaforge on Linux/Mac
+##### Install Miniforge on Linux/Mac

-The [list of Mambaforge installers](https://github.com/conda-forge/miniforge#mambaforge) has links for Linux and OSX.
+The [list of Miniforge installers](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3) has links for Linux and OSX.
 If you're installing on a Mac, be sure to download the right installer: "x86_64" if you are on an Intel Mac, "arm64 (Apple Silicon)" if you are on an M1/M2 Mac with Apple silicon.
-In all of these cases, you will be downloading a .sh file; after you run it to install Mambaforge, you should see an environment name in parentheses just like in the images above.
+In all of these cases, you will be downloading a .sh file; after you run it to install Miniforge, you should see an environment name in parentheses just like in the images above.

 #### Install git (if you're on Windows, otherwise you probably already have it)